Emergency Dentistry Towson, MD

 Knocked-Out Teeth

-If one of your permanent teeth gets knocked out, don’t panic.
-Try to find the tooth and pick it up by the crown, not the root, to avoid damaging it further.
+Don’t panic if one of your permanent teeth gets knocked out, and try to find the tooth.
+Pick it up by the crown, not the root, to avoid damaging it further.
 Place the tooth in a glass of milk or your saliva to keep it moist while you head to our office.

 If you can get to us quickly, there’s a chance we can reattach the tooth.
-If the tooth can’t be saved, don’t worry—we can discuss options like a dental implant or a bridge to replace it.
+If the dentist can’t save the tooth, don’t worry.
+We can discuss options like a dental implant or a bridge to replace it.

 Toothaches